 Make sure to follow the directions on your water heater label.
 If your pilot doesn’t relight or goes out right away after relighting, you most likely have an issue with the hot water heater thermocouple.

 How to Determine If You Have a Bad Hot Water Heater Thermocouple

 A thermocouple is a function on your water heater that senses the heat on the pilot light and allows gas to flow to the burner.
 A bad thermocouple will shut off gas to both the pilot and the burner, which is when people notice that the water heater pilot light is out.

 When your thermocouple detects an unlit pilot, it automatically shuts off the gas to your water heater as a safety precaution.

 If you determine that your thermocouple is indeed broken – that means there aren’t any signs of being bent or dirty – then it’s most likely that your device is broken.
 To fix this issue, you will need to replace the device or have it professionally repaired.
 This is a good place to clear up some confusion.
-Sometimes HVAC companies get the call to repair water heaters as noted by Enhanced Heating and Air Conditioning’s Newark DE location.
+Sometimes HVAC companies get the call to repair water heaters.
 While some do, you’re better off calling a plumber like our company to help.

 But, there’s good news.
 This fix isn’t difficult and, in most cases, a thermocouple can be replaced at a nominal cost and quickly — in less than an hour.